-- based as well as on the nature of the framework and methodology used to determine the targets.
-The reference value shall, if available, be calculated based on a sectoral decarbonisation pathway rather than a cross-sectoral pathway. - 68.
-E1-4 paragraph 34(e) also requires an explanation of how future developments (dependencies on external factors such as changes in sales volumes, shifts in customer preferences and demand, regulatory factors, and new technologies) have been considered and how these impact its GHG emissions and emissions reductions.
+- 66. GHG emissions targets scope should correspond to the scope reported under GHG emissions E1-6, because these were determined based on materiality (at the level of Scopes), and for the significant Scope 3 categories, determined based on the magnitude and other criteria (ESRS E1, paragraph 51 and AR46)(d)(e)) as per the GHG Protocol. - 16:67.
+Further information on base-year-setting can be found in the compilationCompilation of explanationExplanations released in July 2024 (ID 552). [(Note: Other explanations related to the base year will be published in the coming months]:.) - 17:68.
+Beyond the statement on target compatibility, E1-4§ paragraph 34(e) also requires to statea statement on whether GHG emission reduction targets are science-based as well as on the nature of the framework and methodology used to determine the targets.
+The reference value shall, if available, be calculated based on a sectoral decarbonisation pathway rather than a cross-sectoral pathway. - 18:69.
+E1-4 (paragraph 34-(e))) also requires an explanation of how future developments (e.g.,dependencies on external factors such as changes in sales volumes, shifts in customer preferences and demand, regulatory factors, and new technologies) have been considered and how these impact its GHG emissions and emissions reductions.

 3.4.
-Explaining decarbonisation levers - E1-1 16(b)
+Explaining decarbonisation levers [-E1-1 16-(b)])

-Disclosure (ESRS E1-1 16(b)) [The information required by paragraph 16 shall include]
+Disclosure (ESRS E1-1 16-(b)) [The information required by paragraph 16 shall include]